 I love making easy recipes for food that looks as good as it tastes.
 Take Italian baked ham provolone rosettes for example.
 These little lasagna roll ups or pasta pinwheels are simple enough for anyone to put together with ease, and they’re so cute!
 You will absolutely love these baked pasta roses with ham, provolone and parmesan.

 Use any sort of deli sliced ham you want.
-I like to use Black Forest ham because it has such a rich flavour and if I can’t find it thinly sliced enough in the package I just ask them to cut me some.
+I like to use proscuitto cotto or Black Forest ham because it has such a rich flavour.
+Other quality hams would work as well.
+I like to ask the deli to thinly slice it for me.
 The parmesan should be either fresh or a good quality bagged shredded variety.

 How to Make Creamy Pasta Pinwheels